qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ## GoLand

-Clicking the `Run Application` arrow on the function `func main()` in `/main.go` can quickly start a debuggable Gitea instance.
+Clicking the `Run Application` arrow on the function `func main()` in `/main.go` can quickly start a debuggable RIA Hub instance.

-The `Output Directory` in `Run/Debug Configuration` MUST be set to the gitea project directory (which contains `main.go` and `go.mod`), otherwise, the started instance's working directory is a GoLand's temporary directory and prevents Gitea from loading dynamic resources (eg: templates) in a development environment.
+The `Output Directory` in `Run/Debug Configuration` MUST be set to the gitea project directory (which contains `main.go` and `go.mod`), otherwise, the started instance's working directory is a GoLand's temporary directory and prevents RIA Hub from loading dynamic resources (eg: templates) in a development environment.

 To run unit tests with SQLite in GoLand, set `-tags sqlite,sqlite_unlock_notify` in `Go tool arguments` of `Run/Debug Configuration`.